Alert Configurations

 Built-In Configurations

-Stratora ships with a set of built-in alert configurations that cover the most common monitoring scenarios.
-These are created automatically during installation and apply globally to all nodes.
+Stratora ships with a catalogue of built-in alert configurations that cover the most common monitoring scenarios.
+They span four categories — see the in-product Alert Configurations page for the complete current list, including thresholds and durations.

 Built-in configurations: